 The following table displays and breaks down each of our 90 closed out trading ideas, from August 8th 2016 through August 16th 2017, along with some performance-related information.

 These 90 trades equate to Asbury Research providing its subscribers with 1.2 new trading idea per week.

 The table below displays the collective performance of these 90 ideas both individually and versus the benchmark S&P 500 (SPX).

 18 Month Highlights:

 - Our ideas were profitable 59% of the time.

 - The average percent gain per trade was 4.3%.

 - The average initial risk on any one idea was less than 5%.

-- The average percent gain on profitable ideas (8.6%) was almost double the average percent loss (4.4%) on unprofitable ideas.
+- The average percent gain on profitable ideas (8.9%) was 2.5 times larger than the average percent loss (3.5%) on unprofitable ideas.